Vegan Persian love cake - This fragrant cake is beautifully moist and delicately flavoured with lemon, rose, cardamom, pistachios and almonds.

 - chopped pistachios and edible dried rose petals to garnish

-- Preheat the oven to 170°C/325°F/gas mark 3.
-Grease a deep, 23cm/9inch round cake tin with a removable base and line the bottom with baking parchment.
+- Preheat the oven to 190°C/170℃ fan/375°F/gas mark 5.
+Grease a deep, 23 cm/9 inch round cake tin with a removable base and line the bottom with baking parchment.

 - Place the cardamom pods in a mortar and bash with a pestle until the seeds come away from the pods.
 Discard the pods and grind the seeds to a fine powder.

-- Sift together the ground cardamom, nutmeg, almonds, flour, baking powder and salt.
+- Sift together the ground cardamom, nutmeg, almonds, flour, baking powder, bicarbonate of soda and salt.

 - Scrape the batter into the prepared tin and level the surface.
-Bake for about 45 minutes until a skewer inserted into the center comes out clean or with a few moist crumbs.
-Cover the top of the cake loosely with tin foil halfway through baking if it begins to darken too much.
+Bake for about 35 minutes until a skewer inserted into the center comes out clean.

 - When the cake has nearly finished baking make the syrup.
-Place the caster sugar, lemon juice and rosewater in a small pan over a low heat and stir until the sugar has dissolved.
+Place the caster sugar and lemon juice in a small pan over a low heat and stir until the sugar has dissolved, bring up to the boil then remove from the heat.

-- Leave the cake to cool in the tin for 10 minutes then carefully turn it out onto a wire rack.
-Poke holes in the top of the cake with a toothpick then brush the syrup all over the top of the cake making sure that it soaks all of it up.
-Leave to cool completely.
+- Leave the cake to cool in the tin for 10 minutes then poke holes in the top of the cake with a toothpick.
+Drizzle the syrup all over the top of the cake making sure that it soaks all of it up.
+Leave to cool in the tin for about 30 minutes then carefully turn the cake out onto a wire rack and leave to cool completely.

 - To make the icing, sift the icing sugar into a bowl and gradually stir in the lemon juice until it reaches a thick but pour-able consistency.
 Spoon the icing all over the top of the cake and gently coax it towards the edges with the back of a spoon.

-- Sprinkle the cake with chopped pistachios and edible dried rose petals and serve; it is lovely with whipped cream and strawberries!
+- Sprinkle the cake with chopped pistachios and edible dried rose petals and serve.